zstoebs/site/content/about/index.md

 ---

 I graduated from Vandy in May 2021 with a B.S. in computer science and neuroscience, minoring in applied math.
 I expect to complete my M.S. in computer science, also at Vandy, in May 2022.
-I'm writing my thesis on a deep learning-based segmentation system for surgical endoscopy.
+I'm writing my thesis on a [deep learning-enabled automatic segmentation system for surgical endoscopy](/projects/stone-anno/).

 I'm passionate about connecting with youth and the broader community on topics of science and engineering.
 During undergrad, I was a mentor in the [VUSE Design Studio](https://my.vanderbilt.edu/designstudio/) and served as the communications chair in my senior year.
 I was also a section leader & reviewer for the [Vanderbilt Undergraduate Research Journal](https://vurj.vanderbilt.edu) for natural sciences and then served as a graduate mentor.
 Currently, I'm serving as the community outreach chair for [Out in Engineering](https://anchorlink.vanderbilt.edu/organization/outinengineering).